 Vienna wrote and starred in Singin Wid A Sword In Ma Han, a musical docudrama about a family escaping slavery, which features rare spirituals and won the International NYC Fringe Festival’s Audience Favorite Award.
 Singin’s other venues include the Goodrich Underground Railroad Museum, Harlem’s Schomburg Center for Research in Black Culture, Newark Museum, Medgar Evers College CUNY and the West Harlem Library Series.
 She also produced a CD of spirituals with Newman Taylor Baker and performed selections at the Schomburg’s Emancipation Proclamation event.

 Vienna conceived of and produced the First Annual NYC Underground Railroad Festival Juneteenth Celebration.
 With the assistance of the Brooklyn Borough President’s office, she partnered with The Plymouth Church of the Pilgrims, a nationally certified Underground Railroad site; the Brooklyn Historical Society; the Weeksville Heritage Society; and the American Theatre of Harlem.
 The sold-out Festival was recorded and broadcast by WBGO-FM, the tri-state area’s premier jazz station.

-On the jazz front, Vienna Carroll Jazz delivers an eclectic mix of jazz standards, blues, and jazz versions of country & western, pop and other favorites.
-Vienna has performed at the New Leaf Restaurant, Tsion Cafe, clubs and restaurants throughout NYC and for private events, accompanied by Dizzy Gillespie’s Michael Howell or Sun Ra’s Bruce Edwards on guitar.
+Vienna Carroll Jazz delivers an eclectic mix of jazz standards, blues, and jazzy versions of country & western, pop and other favorite songs.
+She is a regular at public venues throughout NYC and for private events, accompanied by Dizzy Gillespie’s Michael Howell or Sun Ra’s Bruce Edwards on guitar.